directus-labs/guest-authoring/ai-in-directus-flows/index.md

 ## Tracking OpenAI Tokens
 AIVenture uses the [directus-extension-ai-pack][10] extension to interact with Open AI’s **Chat Completion API** within Directus Flows.
 The extension requires minimal setup before allowing chat prompts to be sent to Open AI and have responses returned for further processing in our flows.

-Chat GPT charges the API account owner for usage via [tokens][11] allocated by the length of your prompts and the resulting responses.
-In order to keep Open AI bills under control AIVenture allocates daily, per user, token limits on a player’s progress through the game as well as a hard limit that indicates the game needs to reach a conclusion.
+OpenAI charges the API account owner for usage via [tokens][11] allocated by the length of your prompts and the resulting responses.
+In order to keep OpenAI bills under control, AIVenture allocates daily, per user, token limits on a player’s progress through the game as well as a hard limit that indicates the game needs to reach a conclusion.

 The Chat GPT API returns a token count with each response, however this was originally not passed on by [directus-extension-ai-pack][12].
 Luckily, the extension is open-source and [a small PR later][13] we were able to access the Chat GPT usage data in our flow: